Ghegs: Terminology

-Proper Gegnia (the land of the Gegë) is located north of the Shkumbin river along its right bank and extends up to modern border between Mat and Mirdita, where Leknia begins.
+Proper Gegnia (the land of the Gegë) is located in the area between the river up to the border between Mati District and Mirdita District, where Leknia begins.
 Leknia itself is bordered to the north by Malësia.
 None of these regions overlap with one another and each has its own self-identification.
 This is reflected in the fact that only the people of proper Gegnia call themselves Gegë, while moving northwards it is not a form of regional self-identification.
 For example, the people of the Dukagjin highlands when asked about their regional appellation would reply na nuk jemi gegë, gegët janë përtej maleve (we are not Gheghs, the Ghegs live beyond the mountains).

 The popular perception in non-Albanian literature of all northern Albanians as Ghegs is a product of identifying major dialect groups with all corresponding regional groupings.
 Likewise, only the people of certain regions in southern Albania identify as Tosks.